putyourlightson/craft-blitz/README.md

 Blitz is compatible with live preview.
 It will detect when it is being used and will not cache its output or display cached file content (provided the server rewrite, if used, checks for GET requests only).

-Craft's template caching `{% cache %}` tag does not play well with the cache breaking feature in Blitz.
+Craft’s template caching `{% cache %}` tag doesn’t play well with the cache breaking feature in Blitz.
 Template caching also becomes redundant with static file caching, so it is best to either remove all template caching from URLs that Blitz will cache or to disable template caching completely in the `config/general.php` file:

     'enableTemplateCaching' => false,